casadi/casadi/doxygen/pages/Installation.md

 # Python

-The Python module can be installed using:
+After creating the virtual environment and installing the dependencies, you can install the Python module using:
 ```sh
 pip install .
 ```